SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 **Video: Outro - [3:22 - 3:44](https://youtu.be/k7bQ320vOj0?t=202)**

-Feedback example: "Have the end card video, link the our latest video on our YouTube channel."
+Feedback example: "Have the end card video, link to our latest video on our YouTube channel."

 ### 10. PIP (Picture-In-Picture)